Kringle with Crescent Roll Sheets

 - Brown Sugar: I use dark brown sugar, but use what you have on hand.

-Use a small rolling pin just to level out the dough a bit, on the ends and sides, if needed; you want a nice flat rectangle of crescent roll dough, about 9×13-inches in size.
+Step 3: Use a small rolling pin to level out the dough slightly on the ends and sides, if needed.
+You want a nice, flat rectangle of crescent roll dough, approximately 9×13 inches in size.

 It is delicious, served warm with coffee!